bit-apps-pro/bit-assist-wp/readme.txt

 Although it is not a live chat plugin but help you to connect with multiple social support and social chat platform as well as live chat platform.
 It has also some unique feature like a Custom Contact Form, FAQ, Knowledge Base, WooCommerce order details, WP Search,  and WebHook.
 You can use Bit Assist on WordPress or other platforms like Shopify, Wix, and Squarespace by External Publish feature to get closer to your customers.

-* Floating sticky chat widget support button for WordPress with 30+ chat button & icons with Whatsapp chat, Facebook Messenger chat, Live Chat, Instagram, Telegram, WeChat, Viber, Slack, TikTok, Discord, Tawk Live Chat, Intercom Live Chat, Tidio Live Chat, Crisp Live Chat, Messenger Live Chat and more
+* Floating sticky chat widget support button for WordPress with 30+ chat button & icons with Whatsapp chat, Facebook Messenger chat, Live Chat, Instagram, Telegram, WeChat, Viber, Slack, TikTok, Discord, Tawk Live Chat, Intercom Live Chat, Tidio Live Chat, Crisp Live Chat, Line Messenger, Multiple Live Chat support channel and more.
 * FAQ button and Knowledge-Base button to help answering common inquiries.
 * Custom Form or Contact Form for customer support or Chat Support and further communication.
 * Improve your customer support by utilizing our floating chat button assistant.